JeannotM/DynamicDifficulty/README.md

 perm: affinity.author
 Mentions DynamicDifficulty, my name and the person who translated the language you selected

+/Affinity difficulties
+perm: affinity.difficulties
+Shows the difficulties that are currently loaded.

 /Affinity reload
 perm: affinity.reload
 Reloads the config.